 Higher diversity in a society's population can therefore have conflicting effects on the level of its total factor productivity.
-Productivity is enhanced on the one hand by an increased capacity for technological advancement while simultaneously diminished on the other by a greater likelihood of miscoordinated or disruptive activities.
-While the overall effect of diversity on development outcomes is theoretically ambiguous in this conceptual framework, the results of the empirical analysis conducted in this study are consistent with the scenario where the beneficial effect of diversity on productivity is dominant at lower levels of diversity and the detrimental effect is dominant at higher levels, thereby yielding an inverted-U relationship between genetic diversity and development outcomes.
+Productivity is enhanced on the one hand by an increased capacity for technological advancement, while simultaneously diminished on the other by reduced cooperation and efficiency.
+However, if the beneficial effects of population diversity dominate at lower levels of diversity and the detrimental effects dominate at higher levels (i.e., if there are diminishing marginal returns to both diversity and homogeneity), the theory would predict an inverted-U relationship between genetic diversity and development outcomes over the course of the development